-- Is the student more interested in nurse midwifery or direct-entry midwifery? - Wants to be a certified nurse midwife.
-(No admissions) - Indicates some level of indecision around earning direct entry BSM (1) - Wants to be a CPM with an BSM degree (2) - Does the student have a plan/vision for their midwifery career? - No or yes but it is totally unrealistic.
-(No admissions) - Yes, but it is somewhat undefined.
-(1) - Yes, and it is realistic.
+- Is the student more interested in nurse midwifery or direct-entry midwifery?

+- Wants to be a certified nurse midwife.
+(No admissions)

+- Indicates some level of indecision around earning direct entry BSM (1)

+- Wants to be a CPM with an BSM degree (2)

+- Does the student have a plan/vision for their midwifery career?

+- No or yes but it is totally unrealistic.

+(No admissions)

+- Yes, but it is somewhat undefined.(1)

+- Yes, and it is realistic.
 (2)

 - Does the student know the licensing and legality in the state they plan to practice in?

 - No (No Admissions)

 - Yes, but is making assumptions about political climate changing or moving after graduation.
 (1)

 - Yes (2)

+- Very Proficient (2)

+- Do you have access to a computer and internet connection?

+- No (No admissions)

+- o Regular (1)

+- Continuous and Regular (2)

+- If foreign, is the student able to obtain a Student F1 Visa?

+- No (No admissions)

+- Yes (0)

 - Has the student researched other midwifery pathways and/or institutions?

 - No (No admissions)

 - Yes, they have researched 1-2 other paths or schools.
 (1)

 - Yes, they have researched 3 or more other paths or schools.
 (2)

 - Student self assessment of learning style

 - Limited or no self-motivation or organizational skills.
 (No admissions)

 - Somewhat self-motivated and organized.
 (1)

-- Very self-motivated and organized.
-(2)
+- Very self-motivated and organized.(2)

 - Has the student completed the 10 primary continuity of care births or does the student have a plan to complete 10 primary continuity of care births?
 These births must be completed after receiving their midwifery certification or license?

 - No (No admissions)

-- o Yes (2)
+- Yes (2)